jojuno/Portfolio-Page/README.md

 # Portfolio-Page
-The files consist of an index.html with html and css for the page, and the images used in the html.
+index.html with html and css for the page, and the images used in the html.